Duynguyen1524/OTA-project/README.md

 | GND        | GND               | Common ground |
 | 3V3        | 3V3               | Shared 3.3 V supply |

-Optional:
-- Boot0 pin accessible (if you use ST ROM bootloader path)
-- A status LED on PC13 for update progress

 ---

 ## 🧱 Software requirements